 Little Pea is a place for families to connect through multi-sensory play, creative activities, and inspiring classes.
 You can have a blast at their Messy & Water Playgroup, bust a move at a dance class, cook-up a storm at their cooking camps during term break, or just pop in for an afternoon of fun.
 There is something for everyone.
 This includes classes for little ones, kids, families, and expectant parents.

 Little Pea is proud to collaborate with Steps to provide the community with a café where families can relax and enjoy a delicious meal.
 It’s also a place where kids can just be kids.
 In addition to serving wholesome food for Little Pea kids and campers, Steps is also partnering with Little Pea to cater food and treats for children’s birthdays and other celebrations.
 Let’s eat!
 Learn more at http://littlepeabkk.com/

 “The BDO Global purpose is to support all our people in the pursuit of their dreams.
 At BDO in Thailand we have an inclusive culture and want to create an environment which provides employment opportunities for people with all levels of abilities to enable each one of them to reach their maximum potential.
-We have chosen to collaborate with Steps due to their passion to advocate for those with learning differences and provide sustainable employment opportunities to enable them to feel that they are valued in our society, which in terms builds their own self-esteem.”
+We have chosen to collaborate with Steps due to their passion to advocate for the Neurodivergent community and provide sustainable employment opportunities to enable them to feel that they are valued in our society, which in terms builds their own self-esteem.”

 “We have been very happy to work with the trainees from Steps, not only has Max herself been super professional and easy to work with, we have had the pleasure of helping her trainees grow into web designers and developers.
 We look forward to continually working with this amazing organisation.”